Directory | Site Map | Explanation

 The Bible doesn't change its rock solid stance in spite of being remodelled, reinterpreted, even revised, by later generations.
 [6 HTML pages]

-To God, Through Messiah
+To God, Through Messiah: The Gospel Blueprint

 In the NT, the repeated pattern of spiritual progression is toward God through the Messiah Yeshua.
 This mirrors the Tanakh pattern of approaching God at the Mishkan (Tabernacle) in the person of the High Priest.
 [2 HTML pages]